Khmelnytsky Uprising: Victims among the Ukrainian population

 While the Cossacks and peasants (known as pospolity) were in many cases the perpetrators of massacres of Polish szlachta members and their collaborators, they also suffered the horrendous loss of life resulting from Polish reprisals, Tatar raids, famine, plague and general destruction due to war.

 At the initial stages of the uprising, armies of the magnate Jeremi Wiśniowiecki, on their retreat westward inflicted terrible retribution on the civilian population, leaving behind them a trail of burned towns and villages.
+Wisniowiecki's forces acted through terror, putting their victims on stakes, installing gallows in town squares, cutting off heads and hands, and blinding numerous people, including priests.

 In addition, Khmelnytsky's Tatar allies often continued their raids against the civilian population, in spite of protests from the Cossacks.
-Direct confrontations also took place, such as the clash at Siny Vody in 1651, where the Cossacks had defeated and slaughtered 10,000 Crimean Tatars engaged in plunder.
+Direct confrontations also took place, such as the clash at Syni Vody in 1651, where the Cossacks had defeated and slaughtered 10,000 Crimean Tatars engaged in plunder.
 After the Cossacks' alliance with the Tsardom of Russia was enacted, the Tatar raids became politically unrestrained; coupled with the onset of famine, they led to a virtual depopulation of whole areas of the country.
 Cossacks responded with raids into the Crimean Khanate, such as the blockade of Kerch in 1655, which prevented 100,000 Tatars from carrying out a large-scale raid into Ukraine and led to devastation of the Crimean settlements.
 The extent of the tragedy in Right-bank Ukraine can be exemplified by a report of a Polish officer of the time, describing the devastation: